 Fame Tours, which is located near to the train station in the centre of Chumphon, operates a minivan service direct to Khao Sok National Park.
 The alternative way to complete this journey is to take a train from Chumphon to Surat Thani and then a minivan to Khao Sok.
 The second option is generally much slower because of the connection time between train and minivan services.

 Bus Times from Chumphon to Khao Sok

-There are 7 direct minivan services a day from Chumphon to Khao Sok which you can book online.
+There is currently 1 direct minivan services a day from Chumphon to Khao Sok National Park which you can book online.

 |08:00||15:00||750 THB||Fame Tour|

 - The journey time from Chumphon to Khao Sok National Park is 7 hours 00 minutes, including comfort breaks.